CreativeCodingUtrecht/BirdWatchBot/README.md

 curl -s https://raw.githubusercontent.com/Nachtzuster/BirdNET-Pi/main/newinstaller.sh | bash
 ```

 Grab yourself a drink.
-The installation will take a while (at least 10 minutes).
+The installation will take a while depending on the model of your Raspberry Pi (typically at least 10 minutes).
 During the installation, make sure to not close your SSH client (e.g. your terminal or PuTTY) and to keep the Raspberry Pi connected to power.

 #### Open the BirdNET-Pi dashboard
 When the installation is complete, you can connect the BirdNET-Pi dashboard using your browser.
 To do this, type your IP address in the address bar.